Francis-Hsu/testOTM/README.md

 <!-- badges: end -->

-`testOTM` is a R package that computes multivariate ranks and quantiles defined through the theory of optimal transports.
+`testOTM` is an R package that computes multivariate ranks and quantiles defined through the theory of optimal transports.
 It also provides several applications of these statistics, most notably the two-sample multivariate goodness-of-fit testing.